steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         An OBJ loader exception leaves the Composer in an indeterminate state.
             Add a status panel to Composer for messages.

-        How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
-            getBoundingClippingPlanes: nearPlane = -5.132047176361084 (BaseCamera.ts:131)
-            FileIsSynchronized?

-    Should Post requests also add related resources?
-    Should Delete requests also remove related resources?
-        Model3d
-        Project

-    Integration Tests
-        Why does AutoRollback not perform a database rollback?

     Strengthen the OBJ validation.
         https://github.com/stefangordon/ObjParser